-Melbourne Polytechnic teachers have specialised skills in the field of make-up and are closely related to industry.
+Melbourne Polytechnic teachers have specialised skills in the field of make-up and are closely tied to industry.

 When you have successfully completed the course you will be ready to set up your own business, or work in the theatre, film and television industries.
 You will also be able to offer unique services at weddings and parties.

-You will be expected to complete a certain number of hours of industry related experience throughout the year, which you can organise yourself or Melbourne Polytechnic staff can organise it.
-Alternatively, you can collaborate with staff to set up your work placement.
+You will complete a certain number of hours of industry-related experience throughout the year.
+You can either organise this yourself or we will set this up on your behalf.
 Details of industry hours will be determined at the commencement of the course.

 You will be assessed through a combination of work-based projects and course-based assignments.